symfony/symfony-docs/security.rst

         };

 And that's it!
-By sending a user to the ``app_logout`` route (i.e. to ``/logout``) Symfony will un-authenticate the current user and redirect them.
+By sending a user to the ``app_logout`` route (i.e. to ``/logout``) Symfony will remove authentication from the user session and redirect the user to the home page of your app, if you did not configure a specific target page for the logout process (see below).

 Customizing Logout
 ~~~~~~~~~~~~~~~~~~

-.. versionadded:: 5.1

-    The ``LogoutEvent`` was introduced in Symfony 5.1.
-Prior to this
-    version, you had to use a
-    :ref:`logout success handler <reference-security-logout-success-handler>`
-    to customize the logout.

-In some cases you need to execute extra logic upon logout (e.g. invalidate
+You might need to execute extra logic upon logout (e.g., invalidate
-some tokens) or want to customize what happens after a logout.
-During
+tokens) or you might want to customize what happens after a logout.

-logout, a :class:`Symfony\\Component\\Security\\Http\\Event\\LogoutEvent`
+During logout, a :class:`Symfony\\Component\\Security\\Http\\Event\\LogoutEvent`
 is dispatched.

 Register an :doc:`event listener or subscriber </event_dispatcher>`
 to execute custom logic.
 The following information is available in the
 event class: